Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 Common Features of 4-Season Tents

-Sturdy: Four-season tents use a network of sturdy poles along with heavier more durable fabric than 3-season tents and pole sleeves may be built into the tent fabric for added stability over attachment clips alone.
-These features along with their dome shape allow it to better hold up to high winds and heavy snow.
+Sturdy: Four-season tents use a network of sturdy poles along with heavier more durable fabric than 3-season tents and pole sleeves may be built into the tent fabric for added stability over just attachment clips alone.
+These features along with its dome shape help 4-season tents hold up better in high winds and heavy snow.

 Longer Setup Time: Setting up a 4-season tent is more complex which can make setup twice as long as its 3-season counterpart.